andrewcooke/simple-date/README.md

    19 May 2013
    ```

-When an extended format is used for parsing Simple Date uses the matched
+When an extended format is used for parsing, Simple Date uses the matched
 data to select a format for printing.
 So if `'{%H:}?%M'` matched both
 hours and minutes then the format would be `'%H:%M'`, but if it matched only
 minutes then the format for printing would be `'%M'`.